tangning0324/Seattle-Airbnb-data-analysis-/README.md

 ## Inspiration
 The purpose of this study is to make a deep understanding of the price of Seattle Airbnb and to provide some insights for the hosts to increase their income.
-In this study, the answers of the following three questions were puesued.
+In this study, the answers of the following three questions were pursued.

 1.What is the busiest times of the year to visit Seattle?
 By how much do prices spike?